cppitems/cppitems/items/001/item.md

 Note that beside the namespace operator `::` for the wrapped `calloc` and `free` this library only uses C language features.
 This is on purpose, as we will discuss C++ language features step-by-step in later items.

+> Which C++ language features are you missing?

 ## File organization
 The library source code is organized using *header* and *source* files.
-It could also have been placed in a single header file.
+It could also have been placed in a single (header) file.
 Let's discuss some consequences triggered by these two options.

 ### Redundancy
 If separated, a portion of the sourcecode is redundant (the function declarations).
-In a single file, functions defintions are sufficient, removing this redundancy.
+In a single file, functions defintion are sufficient, removing this redundancy.

 ### Dependent projects
 For a single file, the full implementation is included in a dependent project with the consequence that it is compiled togehther with the project in a single *compilation unit*.
-This can be advantegeous during *optimization* but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
+This can be advantegeous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
 A change in the library requires a recompilation of the dependent project.

 If separated, the compilation of the library and the project happens in different compilation units, requiring a *linking* step after the compilation of the project.
 A recompilation of the project is only required if the interface of the library changes.
-If project-wide *compiler flags* change, a recompilation of the library is required.
+If project-wide *compiler flags* change, a recompilation of the library might be required, too.

 ### Distribution
 For a single file, in the simplest case, simply this file is deployed.
 If the library itself has specific compilation options or dependencies, additional configuration instructions are typically required.